GStreet71/avg-heights/README.md

-# avg-heights
+# Average Height

-returns the average height from a list.
+Returns the average height from a list.